gwforg/gwf/docs/guide/tutorial.rst

 .. code-block:: console

-    TargetA    shouldrun       0.00%
+    ⨯ TargetA      0.00%    spec has changed
-    TargetB    shouldrun       0.00%
+    ⨯ TargetB      0.00%    spec has changed
-    TargetC    shouldrun       0.00%
+    ⨯ TargetC      0.00%    a dependency was scheduled

 Each target in the workflow is shown on a separate line.
-We can see the status of the target (`shouldrun`) and percentage completion.
+We can see the status of the target (`⨯` meaning that the target is incomplete) and percentage completion.
+In this case, **gwf** also tells us that the first two targets must run because their spec changed (since it's the first time running the workflow).

 The percentage tells us how many dependencies of the target have been completed.
 If all dependencies of the target, and the target itself, have been completed, the percentage will be 100%.

 Let's try to run the workflow and see what happens.